plot_relationship.py

 • ValueError

-If ‘modelname’ is not included in figure_vars and there
+If ‘models’ is not included in figure_vars and there

 Source code in plotter\plot_helper.py